 The holiday season poses significant challenges to weight control and eating regulation for all of us and for those who are overweight, a higher degree of effort is required to manage their weight in the long term.

 Several studies have found that those who gained weight over the holidays were far less likely to ever lose the weight.
-So paying attention to exercise and eating behaviors will pay off.
+So, paying attention to exercise and eating behaviors will pay off.
+PMID: 10727591

-However, you can do what those who have a history of successful weight loss do to maintain or even lose weight during the holiday season. (defined by: lost a mean of 76 pounds and had kept ≥29 pounds off for a mean of 5.9 years)
+You can do what those who have a history of successful weight loss do to maintain or even lose weight during the holiday season. (defined by: lost a mean of 76 pounds and had kept >29 pounds off for a mean of 5.9 years)